CorentinLabelle/Brainstorm-Tool/README.md

     └── EEG
 ```

-## 2. Scripts
+## 2. Classes

-### 2.1 EEG_Pipeline
+### 2.1 App Functions
+This class contains all the functions needed for the app to work (create files, update interface, etc.).

+### 2.2 EEG Basic Functions
-This script contains all the process that can be applied on an EEG study.
-When an EEG process is applied from the main app, this script is called.
-It takes as input (1) a cell of the studies (the path to the study .mat file) on which to apply the process and (2) a MatLab structure with the parameters of the process to apply.
+This class contains all the process that can be applied on an EEG study.
+It is derived from the Common Basic Functions class.

 #### Processes available:
 - _**Add EEG Position:**_ Import the positions of the electrodes.